-BUILDING A FUTURE THAT LASTS FOR GENERATIONS Our purpose at EDENS is to enrich community.
+building a future that lasts for generations Our purpose at EDENS is to enrich community.
 We believe that when people come together, they feel a part of something bigger than themselves and prosperity follows-economically, socially, culturally and soulfully.
 Simply put, a strong, enriched community is a sustainable community.
 One of our eight core values, stewardship is much more than "greening" our materials, processes and policies, it is about development, utilization and long-term care of all our resources and assets with the thought of future generations.
 EDENS has led the industry with our sustainable practices across our entire portfolio and within our organization for more than a decade, and we have consistently held ourselves responsible.
 The results are significant, as shown in this report, but we believe there is more to do.
 EDENS is committed to establishing building blocks today for a thriving, sustainable community of tomorrow.
 Currently carbon-neutral in EDENS-controlled spaces throughout our portfolio, our next goal is to work with our retail partners to achieve total carbon neutrality in our collective space by 2026.
-A strong, enriched community is a sustainable community Our work is bigger than real estate.
+Our work is bigger than real estate.
 We are in the business of humanity.
 As stewards of our communities and leaders of our industry, we are responsible for ensuring the future.
 Our efforts today promise more benefits than what we currently see.
 Together, we harness a collective desire for prosperity well beyond our time.
-JODIE W. MCLEAN Chief Executive Officer EDENS